• Nothing Found

 Taking the subway from JFK Airport to Times Square is the cheapest option, especially during rush hour.
 The journey takes about 60 minutes, however, the trip includes a changeover so be prepared for a slightly longer journey time.

-After you’ve collected your luggage, you’ll need to take the AirTrain, a train system that connects all JFK terminals as well as running from JFK Airport to Jamaica Station or Howard Beach Station, the closest subway stations.
-The best option to get to Times Square is to head to Jamaica Station and ride the MTA E subway line to the Port Authority Bus Terminal, a 3-minute walk from Times Square.
+After you’ve collected your luggage, you’ll need to take the AirTrain, a train system that runs between all JFK terminals as well as providing a direct connection to Jamaica and Howard Beach Stations, the nearest subway stations.

-How much is the subway from JFK Airport to Times Square?
+How much is the JFK to Times Square subway?

 Cost